en

 The study abroad programme is aimed at children and orphans:

-• of those enrolled in the Unified Scheme of credit and social benefits (Credit Fund);
+• of those enrolled in the Unified Scheme of credit and social benefits (with a Credit Fund deduction of 0.35% of remuneration);

 How does it work?